 Since patients typically receive bone grafting in combination with other procedures, grafts are usually a small but important part of their treatment.
 The skills that Dr. Puterman offers patients in his care promotes the durability of any tooth restoration that he performs.

 The use of Piezo instruments makes bone grafting very manageable for most patients.
 Dr. Puterman can also employ different sedation and anesthetic techniques to ensure your comfort throughout the procedure, and the L-PRF treatment along with his specific anti-inflammatory recovery regimen will help you recover more quickly and easily.

 Whether you require dental implants or need treatment to address bone loss around damaged teeth, Dr. Puterman can assist you with bone grafting.
-Bethesda and Washington, DC patients can learn more by scheduling an appointment online or by calling (301) 652-0939.
+Patients can learn more by scheduling an appointment online or by calling (301) 652-0939.